From hidden FBA fees to overlooked home office write-offs, these 11 deductions could mean the difference between profit and loss in 2025.

 • Lawyers (contracts, trademarks, disputes).

-• Consultants, coaches, or mentors.
+• Consultants, coaches, mentors.

 • Virtual assistants.